 - Department of Fire and Emergency Services WA Facebook page

 - Do not rely on lighting systems or flags to advise you of the current alert – they are being phased out of service.

 - Low-lying areas could be at risk of storm surge.

 - DFES will provide storm surge and flood mapping relevant to the cyclone if this situation is likely to impact the City of Karratha.
 This information will be provided 48 hours prior to the expected impact of the cyclone.
 DFES will provide advice at that time if relocation is necessary.

 - The City’s storm surge and flood maps are for planning purposes only and should not be relied upon during emergency situations.

 - If you are in a potential flood zone, please seek shelter in a non-affected area if possible.

-- Consider whether you prefer to evacuate or stay in your home early.
-Any vehicle movements to the evacuation centre must be done during yellow alert.
+- Consider at an early stage whether you prefer to evacuate or stay in your home.
+Any vehicle movements to the evacuation centre must be made during yellow alert.

-- North West Coastal Highway will likely be closed well before a red alert is issued.
-Make the decision to evacuate to the evacuation centre early as this may not be an option if you wait.
+- North West Coastal Highway will likely be closed well before a red alert is issued and evacuation may not be an option if you wait.

 - You are responsible for arranging your own transport to and from the evacuation centre.
-DFES, the City and Dept of Communities do not provide a transport service.
+DFES, the City and the Deptartment of Communities do not provide a transport service.

-- This is the only evacuation centre the department plan to open and no other facilities will be provided within the City.
+- This is the only evacuation centre the department plans to open and no other facilities will be provided within the City.

 - In the event of an evacuation to the evacuation centre, please bring only food, water, bedding and essential medicines.

-- Pets, with the exception of assistance animals, are not permitted at the evacuation centre so please leave them in the safest location possible.
+- Pets, with the exception of assistance animals, are not permitted at the evacuation centre so please leave them indoors in the safest location possible.

 - No alcohol, drugs or smoking is permitted within the evacuation centre.
 Please note that you may be contained for more than 24 hours and will not be permitted outside to smoke.